jaybrennan/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch is a hook that attemps to match the current URL in the same way Route would.
+It's typically used to access match data without having to render a Route.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is typically used to make sure fields are filled out correctly for their intended purpose.
+This includes required fields, rules such as a minimum set of characters, email format etc.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is a technique to test whether the flow of an application works as expected.
+The purpose of end-to-end testing is to identify dependencies and to ensure that the data integrity is maintained between various systems.
+It also lets you ensure a good user experience by thoroughly testing the site.

 ## Instructions